what is a pharmacist?

 view jobs near youaverage pharmacist salary

 Would you like to know what a pharmacist earns?
 Where the highest salaries are paid for a pharmacist?
-Then check out this pharmacist salary page and find out all about the salary of a pharmacist in the USA.
+Then check out this salary comparison tool and find out all about the salary of a pharmacist in the USA.

 types of pharmacists